Skip to content

 Regional schemes: Scotland, Wales, and Northern Ireland

-The devolved nations run their own homebuying schemes with different eligibility rules.
+The devolved nations run their own homebuying schemes, each with its own eligibility rules.

-Scotland offers the First Home Fund (helping with up to £25,000 towards your purchase as a shared equity loan), LIFT (Low-cost Initiative for First Time buyers) schemes, and the Help to Buy (Scotland) small developer scheme.
-Wales has Help to Buy – Wales, offering a shared equity loan of up to 20% for new-build properties priced up to £300,000.
-Northern Ireland has the Co-Ownership scheme, similar to England’s Shared Ownership.
+Scotland has the First Home Fund, a shared equity loan of up to £25,000 towards your purchase, along with the LIFT (Low-cost Initiative for First Time buyers) schemes and the Help to Buy (Scotland) small developer scheme.
+Wales runs Help to Buy – Wales, a shared equity loan of up to 20% on new-build properties priced up to £300,000.
+Northern Ireland has Co-Ownership, which works much like Shared Ownership in England.

-Eligibility and availability change over time, so always check the latest details on the relevant government website or speak to a broker who covers your region.
+These schemes change over time, so check the current details on the relevant government website, or ask a broker who covers your region.

 Which scheme is right for you?

-The right scheme depends on where you’re buying, your savings, your income, and the type of property you want.
-A mortgage broker can assess your eligibility across all available schemes and recommend the best route to homeownership for your situation.
+The right scheme hangs on where you are buying, what you have saved, your income, and the kind of property you are after.
+A mortgage broker can check your eligibility across every scheme going and point you to the best route for your situation.

-At Clearview Mortgage Solutions, we help first-time buyers across the UK navigate these schemes every day.
-Contact us for a free, no-obligation chat about which options are available to you.
+At Clearview Mortgage Solutions we help first-time buyers across the UK sort through these schemes every day.
+Get in touch for a free, no-obligation chat about which ones are open to you.

 Written and reviewed by